 Specifically, you can refine your ability to identify and frame problems, seek solutions for them, and share your findings with your team.
 This competitive advantage may be helpful when you’re up for a promotion or applying for a position with another company.

-Earning a DBA can also increase your earnings potential and job security.
-The US Bureau of Labor Statistics reports that people with a doctorate tend to have lower rates of unemployment and higher wages than those with a master's or bachelor's degree.
-In 2021, the unemployment rate for individuals with a doctorate in the United States was 2 percent lower than for those with a bachelor's degree [1].
-Here's how the median weekly wages of the different degrees compare:
+Earning a DBA can also increase your earning potential and job security.
+The US Bureau of Labor Statistics reports that people with a doctorate tend to have lower rates of unemployment and higher wages than those with a master’s or bachelor’s degree; in 2023, the unemployment rate for individuals with a doctorate in the United States was 0.6 percent lower than for those with a bachelor’s degree [1].
+Here’s how the median weekly wages of the different degrees compare [1]:

-The knowledge and skills you develop as you earn a DBA apply to many different areas in business.
+The knowledge and skills you develop as you earn a DBA apply to many different areas of business.
 You can use your degree in various careers, including business administration, executive positions, market research, and more.
-After graduation, you may find that your newly enhanced skills boost your performance at work, and this may put you in line for a promotion and higher salary — that may or may not be with your current company.
+After graduation, you may find that your newly enhanced skills boost your performance at work, and this could put you in line for a promotion and higher salary—that may or may not be with your current company.

-With your doctorate, you may find work in private and non-profit sectors.
-You may decide to strike out on your own and start your own company.
+With your doctorate, you may find work in private and nonprofit sectors.
+You might decide to strike out on your own and start your own company.
 Whether you stay with your current employer or look elsewhere, here are some of the roles you may consider:

 Business and management theory classes address topics like how to lead organizations in the current environment, set up and manage teams of people, and identify strengths and areas of concern in personnel, as well as corporate governance and ethics.
 These courses help establish the foundation of knowledge you use as you progress through the curriculum.
 You may apply one or more of the theories you study in your daily work life to deepen your understanding of the merits and deficits of the thinking.
 This also can inform your research.
 Examples of these courses include: